Why Is My Dog Losing Hair? Common Causes and Skin Care Routines

 - Allergies:

-Allergies is a very common factor for dog hair loss.
-Skin allergies can be from food, flea saliva, environmental allergies like pollen, grass or dust.
+Allergies are a very common factor for dog hair loss.
+Skin allergies include food, flea saliva, and environmental allergies like pollen, grass or dust.
 Symptoms can include itchy skin, the formation of hot spots, patchy hair loss, persistent ear itching or gastrointestinal problems. - Parasites:

 Fleas, mites (mange) or ringworm can lead to hair loss in dogs.
 The most common is fleas.
-If your dog is experiencing hair loss specifically around the back of neck or tail base, there is a strong likelihood that fleas are the cause.
-In addition to hair loss, parasite infestations can cause itchiness, prompting dogs to chew or scratch, which can lead to skin infections. - Immune Diseases or Endocrine System Changes:
+If your dog is experiencing hair loss, specifically around the back of the neck or tail base, there is a strong likelihood that fleas are the cause.
+In addition to hair loss, parasite infestations can cause itchiness, prompting dogs to chew or scratch, leading to skin infections. - Immune Diseases or Endocrine System Changes:

-It's important to examine the internal health of your dog with a veterinarian as there are multiple health conditions that disrupt the growth of hair follicles. - Behavioural:
+It's essential to examine your dog's internal health with a veterinarian, as there are multiple health conditions that disrupt the growth of hair follicles. - Behavioural:

 Overgrooming can be attributed to stress or pain.
-When a dog is uncomfortable, mentally stressed or their skin is causing them distress, they instinctively try to alleviate it by scratching or licking themselves.
+When a dog is uncomfortable, mentally stressed, or their skin is causing distress, they instinctively try to alleviate it by scratching or licking themselves.
 This results in a weakened skin barrier and compromised coat. - Nutritional Deficiencies:

-This can occur to any dog, but commonly seen in densely-coated breeds like Alaskan malamute, Siberian husky, Pomeranians or the short coated breeds like Greyhounds, Whippets, Italian Greyhounds.
+This can occur to any dog but is commonly seen in densely-coated breeds like an Alaskan malamute, Siberian husky, and Pomeranians or the short-coated breeds like Greyhounds, Whippets, and Italian Greyhounds.
 After a dog is clipped, such as in preparation for surgery, some individuals may experience slow hair regrowth and develop bald spots. - Pressure sores:

 Certain dog breeds, such as Chinese Crested, Greyhounds, Whippets, Chihuahuas, Dachshunds, Italian Greyhounds, and Staffordshire Terriers, may be genetically predisposed to hair loss.
 These breeds can experience bald spots and thinning hair in specific areas, including the outer ears, chest, belly, thighs, or lower neck. - Infections, trauma or foreign bodies:

 These signs may include swelling, thickened skin, redness, the presence of pus, or the development of open sores.
-If you notice any of these symptoms, it is crucial to seek veterinary treatment for your dog.
+If you notice any of these symptoms, seeking veterinary treatment for your dog is crucial.